When I finally got serious about treating my blog like a business, I started setting blogging goals.

 Once you have those big lists written out for each goal, then it’s time to take those lists and plan them into your calendar.

 You may not know exactly which day you are going to work on each thing, but you might plan it out by week.
 So for instance, week 1 you would want X, Y, and Z done.
 Then week 2 you’d move onto the next 3 things.
-That way each week you know *exactly* what smaller tasks you need to accomplish in order to be able to cross that big goal off the list after 90 days.
+That way each week you know *exactly* what smaller tasks you need to accomplish in order to be able to cross that big goal off the list after 30 or 90 days.

 Having this sort of to do list for each week, along with my overall blog editorial calendar for content, means that I always know exactly what I’m meant to be working on.
 There is never a morning where I get to my computer and say “Hmm, what do I feel like doing today?”
 It’s already planned out for me.
 This saves me so much time and has put my productivity into overdrive.